AckerlyXu/heima/articles/vs-azure-tools-docker-hosting-web-apps-in-docker.md

     PS C:\Src\WebApplication1> .\Docker\DockerTask.ps1 -Run -Environment Release -Machine mydockerhost
     ```

+    > [!NOTE]
-    > [AZURE.NOTE] If you're using the Docker Beta, omit the -Machine argument
+    > If you're using the Docker Beta, omit the -Machine argument
     >
     > ```
     > PS C:\Src\WebApplication1> .\Docker\DockerTask.ps1 -Run -Environment Release -Machine mydockerhost
     > ```

     Once docker completes, you should see results similar to the following:

     ![View your app][3]